wmde/intellij-settings/README.md

 You can find the directory via the IDE itself by opening File -> Import Settings, which should select the settings directory.
 (The import/export functionality does not work with this git repo.)

+## WMDE code style

+This is the code style used at WMDE, originally based on the MediaWiki code style, though with some additions, primarily for recent versions of PHP.

+The goal of the configuration in this repository is that you can use the "Reformat Code" IDE action without it breaking the formatting already there.
+This allows you to not immediately fix spacing issues and the like while you are writing code, and instead just hit the appropriate hotkey after finishing your line(s).

+The goal is explicitly not to pin down everything that can be possibly pinned down.
+There are differences between developers and teams that do not contradict the WMDE code style, and where possible, the configuration in this repository should not interfer with those differences.
+Due to the way the IDE works, sometimes it is however needed to pick one particular approach over another, due to the lack of an "allow both" option in the configuration.